 - Repeat simple words like "mama" and "bottle" often and clearly so your baby begins to hear familiar words and associate them with their meaning.

 Parents often wonder where their child's speech ability is on the learning curve.
 The timeline for each child varies greatly: Some babies can say a few words at 12 months, but others don't talk until they're 18 months old -- and then spout short sentences.

 - At 1 to 3 months: Babies already love to hear the sound of your voice and may smile, laugh, get quiet, or get excited and wave their arms when you talk or sing to them.
-Your infant's baby talk usually starts with cooing and gurgling, with some vowel sounds, like "ooh," appearing at around two months.
+Your infant's baby talk usually starts with cooing and gurgling, with some vowel sounds, like "ooh," appearing at around 2 months.

 It's not too early to start reading to your infant.
 Being read to helps stimulate the developing brain.
-Many babies are soothed by music, and begin to recognize simple songs by reacting with smiles, gurgles, and waving arms and legs.
+Many babies are soothed by music and begin to recognize simple songs by reacting with smiles, gurgles, and waving arms and legs.

 - At 4 to 7 months: Babies now realize that their baby talk has an impact on their parents.
 They babble more and watch for their parents' reaction.
 Babies experiment with more sounds and intonations.
 They begin to raise and lower the pitch of their voices as they babble, just as adults do when asking a question or adding emphasis.

 As you introduce your baby to simple, short words like "cup" and "ball," hold up the object to show that it's related to your speech.
 Read colorful picture books to your baby.
 Point to the pictures, and name simple objects to reinforce their early speech development and model the importance of language and reading.
 Practice using short words and then pausing.
 This will allow your baby to respond with their own baby talk and encourage the give-and-take interaction that's needed for adult conversation.